WarrenWeckesser/experiments/c++/doubledouble/README.md

-DoubleDouble is a C++ class that implements a double-double floatiing point type.
+DoubleDouble is a C++ class that implements a double-double floating point type.